Apple Podcasts | Google Podcasts

 - Humanities majors who have degrees in arts, history, English, psychology, economics, religion, etc.

 - Many career-changers have been in their previous careers for 10 or more years

 - For various reasons, such as experiencing the illness or death of a loved one or a world event such as 9/11, they decide to go to medical school

 How medical schools view nontraditional students:

-- Those trying to find the correct path for them can be just as successful
+- Those trying to find the correct path for themselves can be just as successful.

 Getting shadowing/volunteering experience as a nontrad:

-- You need a shadowing/volunteering experience to really find out if this is something that you like.
+- You need shadowing/volunteering experience to really find out if this is something you like.